hangyu98/IMSP/README.md

                    'Severe acute respiratory syndrome-related coronavirus', 'Human coronavirus 229E', 'Human coronavirus NL63']
     ```
-- There are a few parameters that you can adjust to fulfill your need:
-    ```python
-    """This method is located at /model/__main.py"""
-    main(bg=False, evaluate=True, model_iter_eval=30, model_iter_pred=5)
-    ```
-    --bg: boolean, if set to True, then the model will only build the network in NetorkX's gml formatting, which is available at
-    ```python
-    /data/prediction/data/original_G.txt
-    ```
-    --evaluate: boolean, if set to True, then the model will only run the evaluation part without making predictions, which is available at
-    ```python
-    /data/evaluation/...
-    ```
-   --model_iter_eval: int, the number of full iterations to run for performance evaluation.

-   --model_iter_pred: int, the number of full iterations to run for making predictions.
-For example, if set to 5, the model will run for 5 iterations and provide a union of prediction results, which partially solved the problem of lacking negative training samples.
-The prediction results are available at:
-    ```python
-    /data/prediction/result/...
-    ```
 ## Citing
 If you find CrossNELP is useful for your research, please consider citing the following papers: